omussell/hortus/docs/index.md

 Send HTTP POST to URL, it returns a Forest Garden layout

-Tech stack: NextJS/Typescript + FastAPI/SQLModel + Postgresql + Redis + NGINX Unit
+Tech stack:
+    - Frontend:
+        - NextJS
+        - Typescript
+        - Tailwind CSS
+    - Backend:
+        - FastAPI
+        - SQLModel
+        - Celery
+        - RabbitMQ
+        - Postgresql

 Write the documentation and text on the website from a gardeners perspective, not an IT one.
 Someone wanting a garden layout doesnt care that its written in X programming language using X framework.